tinestaric/tinestaric.github.io/source/_posts/2024-01-20-3-pitfalls-of-var-parameters.md

 **Be careful** with these data types, you might get them back in a different state when the procedure finishes.
 This is especially true for **exposing them through events**, as we have no control if a subscriber can change the contents of the variable or not.

-Var modifiers don't make a difference, but you should still use them to **signal the intentionality** of your procedure.
-If the procedure intends to modify the parameter, add a var in front of it, if it's only reading data, skip it.
+~~Var modifiers don't make a difference, but you should still use them to **signal the intentionality** of your procedure.
+If the procedure intends to modify the parameter, add a var in front of it, if it's only reading data, skip it.~~

+This was actually not the full truth.
+Var **does make a difference**, even with reference parameters.
+You can read more about it here: [Reference parameters - var does matter][refparamvarmatters]

 <hr/>